-Howland Capital Management LLC, 2013-Present

-Vice President, Member

-Senior Research Analyst, Portfolio Manager
+Howland Capital Management LLC, 2013-Present Vice President, Member Senior Research Analyst, Portfolio Manager

-Mr. Crocker works with portfolio managers to manage client portfolios and to develop and implement strategies for intergenerational planning.
+Mr. Crocker works with numerous clients to manage their portfolios and to develop and implement strategies for intergenerational planning.
 He provides research and analysis on individual equity holdings in the model portfolios.